carbon-steel/carbon-steel.github.io/_posts/2024-06-19-abstractions.md

 When learning/working with an unfamiliar platform/language/tool/library/technology:
 * Read more documentation than just the bare minimum you need
 * Watch videos
-    - Conference presentations have the highest content quality in my experience
+    - Conference presentations have the highest quality in my experience
+* Read blog posts
 * Read the source code
+* Grow your understanding of abstractions you have to work with
+    - Learn about features recently added in to your programming language
+    - Read through all of the public functions of libraries, not just the ones you're using
+    - Skim through all of the flags of a CLI tool's man page
 * Learn at least one layer of abstraction lower than you need
-    - If you're working in C++, learn a bit about the compiler and your OS's process execution
+    - Learn about your compiler's optimizations
     - If you're running a service, learn about your orchestration platform (ex: kubernetes)
     - If you're working in Java, learn about the JVM